 Today we are going to look at this issue from yet another perspective, that is, of the sovereignty of God and government.
 Let us begin by asking a few questions.

 Do you, as an employee, feel free to change company or institutional policies at your own discretion?
 Do you, as a citizen of your village, city, county, state, and nation, feel that you have every right to change ordinances, statutes, or laws anytime you feel that they are impinging on your freedom of movement, whether you are driving a car, conducting business, building a building, or paying taxes for that matter?

 Do you feel that you have every right to walk into a store and lower the price of goods you intend to purchase because you think they are too high?
 Or do you simply stop paying your mortgage because you now believe that your interest rate is out of line from what you think is fair?
 Most people would never take action to do anything like this in any number of areas that they might feel are unjust, and yet these same people apparently think little of taking a similar type of liberty to change church doctrine, at the very least, for themselves.

 Brethren, it is this kind of thinking that is at the heart and core of Protestantism, and is a major reason why historically they keep dividing into smaller and smaller groups, ad infinitum.

-Now in business, it tends to generate a great deal of prosperity, but at the expense of community, institutional, governmental, and family stability, and it never solves the underlying problem.
-In our individualism we simply explore ourselves away from the problem, and move on.
-I believe, brethren, that this is affecting the church very greatly, and we are not working with a true principle that will resolve in solutions that are in line with God's Word.
+In business, it tends to generate a great deal of prosperity, but at the expense of community, institutional, governmental, and family stability, and it never solves the underlying problem.
+In our individualism, we simply explore ourselves away from the problem, and move on.
+I believe, brethren, that this is affecting the church very greatly, and we are not working with a true principle that will resolve in solutions that are in line with God's word.